Skip to main content

-What are the requirements for a valid prenuptial agreement?
+What are the requirements for a valid prenuptial agreement in Texas?

 As is the case for most state legislation, requirements for prenuptial agreements are based on an individual state’s law.
 Your prenuptial agreement must comply with the laws of your state.